brutella/comment-generator/readme.markdown

-# HeaderDoc Generator
+# Docu Generator
-A ruby class to extract headerdoc documentation from Objective-C code.
-Currently supported are method definitions from the header.
+A ruby class to extract documentation from Objective-C code.
+Currently supported is headerdoc documentation from method definitions.

 ## Example
 The call

-    HeaderDoc.from_method_header '- (NSString*)fromString:(NSString*)aString;'
+    HeaderDoc.from_method_definition '- (NSString*)fromString:(NSString*)aString;'

 will result in the following headerdoc